SrRapero720/EmbeddiumPlus/README.md

 - **[🌎] FAST LANGUAGE RELOAD**
   - 📐 Reload quick as possible the language (less than 1 second).

+- **[🔁] [26.2] ENGINE HOTSWAP (VK/GL)**
+  - 📐 Enables hotswap of rendering engines (GL/VK) in-game.
+  - 📋 Disabled by default, can be enabled, compatible with sodium, incompatible with iris.
+  - ✨ No need to restart the game, perfect to compare instantly the game perf.

 ### 🛠️ VISUAL UTILITY
 - **[🕯️] TRUE DARKNESS**